 When these above criteria are met an extensive work-up is required involving both an ENT surgeon and an audiologist.

 In recent years the criteria for implantation has significantly expanded.
 Initially only people with bilateral profound hearing loss were considered for implantation.
-Due to improved surgical techiques and improved technology peaople with a degree of residual hearing will im fact get a better hearing result from an implant.
+Due to improved techniques in cochlear implant surgery and improved technology people with a degree of residual hearing will in fact get a better hearing result from an implant.
 This has become even more apparent with the introduction of hybrid devices.
-Classically these implants benefit those who have residual low frequency hearing, but a rapid fall off at higher frequencies, the so called ski-jump hearing loss pattern.
+Classically these cochlear implants benefit those who have residual low frequency hearing, but a rapid fall off at higher frequencies, the so called ski-jump hearing loss pattern.

 Assessment for cochlear implantation